tiostech/resque_self_shutdown/README.md

 * "last_complete_file": [String] path to file that will be present when a worker finishes doing work.
 Contents should be timestamp: %Y-%m-%d %H:%M:%S %Z
 * "last_error_file": [String] path to file that will be present when there is an error
 * "workers_start_file": [String] path to file that will be present when workers start doing work.
 Contents should be timestamp: %Y-%m-%d %H:%M:%S %Z
+* "server_start_file": [String] path to file e.g. /ebsmount/www/READY.txt that is created when server initialization is complete.
 * "sleep_time": [int/String] number of seconds to sleep between checks
 * "sleep_time_during_shutdown": [int/String] number of seconds to sleep between checks, after stopping workers and waiting for them to be done and then shutting down
 * "self_shutdown_specification": [String] shutdown specification